bitcoder/xray-testng-extensions/README.md

 You may use the **@XrayTest** annotation to:

 - enforce mapping of result to specific, existing Test identified by issue key, using the **key** attribute
-- enforce the summary on the corresponding Test issue, during auto-provisioning, using the **summary** attribute
+- (Xray server/datacenter only) enforce the summary on the corresponding Test issue, during auto-provisioning, using the **summary** attribute
-- enforce the description on the corresponding Test issue, during auto-provisioning, using the **description** attribute
+- (Xray server/datacenter only) enforce the description on the corresponding Test issue, during auto-provisioning, using the **description** attribute

 _Examples:_